pgroonga/pgroonga.github.io/reference/streaming-replication.md

 -- (1 row)
 ```

-## [special] Flush PGroonga related data on master
+## [special] Flush PGroonga related data on primary

 This is a PGroonga specific step.

-Ensure writing PGroonga related data on memory to disk on only master.
+Ensure writing PGroonga related data on memory to disk on only primary.
 You can choose one of them:

   1. Run `SELECT pgroonga_command('io_flush');`